Contact Me

 My areas of focus include individual, some couples, or family therapy with adults, adolescents, high-risk youth, individuals who have experienced trauma, and members of the GLBTQ+ community.
 I have a great deal of experience assisting clients struggling with various issues and concerns, including but not limited to:

--Social, Emotional, and Behavioral Issues -Substance Abuse -Legal Issues
+-Social, Emotional, and Behavioral Issues -Significant Life Transitions -Self-Discovery/Authenticity

 -Development of Positive Communication Skills -Self-Esteem Building -Bullying